Why You're Touching the Wrong Strings

 If you’ve identified a problem, fix it

-If your picking hand is inaccurate, this is the kind of problem that will get better on it’s own, but only after a very long time.
+If your picking hand is inaccurate, this is the kind of problem that will get better on its own, but only after a very long time.
 And you will never have a really high-level of accuracy without working towards it intentionally.
 If this problem is bothering you, make it a top priority to address.
 That means spending time every day improving it.

 You can almost never go wrong by investing time working on better technique.